AGI-Labs/toto_benchmark/README.md

 ### Setup docker environment
 1. Follow the instructions in ```docker_instructions.md```

-If you are contributing models to TOTO, we suggest setting up a docker...
+Note: If you are contributing models to TOTO, we strongly suggest setting up the docker environment

 ### TOTO Visual Representation Models
 ### TOTO Datasets